 Registration for Courses

-With the consent of the instructor concerned, students may audit a course for $400* plus registration and technology fees.
+With the consent of the instructor concerned, students may audit a course for $350* plus technology fees.
+ESR degree program graduates may audit courses for $100* plus technology fees.
 A student who is enrolled for nine semester hours or more may audit one additional course without extra charge.
 If a full-time student doesn’t use the free audit, spouses of those students may audit one course per semester, without charge.
 Any spouse wishing to audit a course should contact the Director of Recruitment and Admissions.
 Completion and submission of the Spousal Audit Form is required for consideration of the request.